-In a remote village (Kaswa) of Uganda, we have had the opportunity to make a major impact.
-Together with our partner, Josiah Usaba, we have worked together to build over 50 homes for elderly and desperately poor families.
+In two remote villages of Uganda, we have had the opportunity to make a major impact.
+Together with our partner, Josiah Usaba, we have worked together to build over 60 homes for elderly and desperately poor families.
 Often times the people we help are needy grandmothers who are left to care for their grandchildren when the parents have died as a result of AIDS.

-Would you please consider making a donation toward the building of a home or providing for a specific need?
+Would you please consider making a donation toward the building of a home?
 Your support will go a long way in helping the most vulnerable feel like they are seen and valued by someone else…but even more importantly they are seen and valued by God.

 Pastor Josiah Usaba